ferdjoukh/ATL-UTF/ATLMetrics/docs/tranformations-folder.md

-# Transformations folder
+# Model Transformations folder

-This documents explains how the folder that contains the transformations **must** be built.
+This documents explains how the folder that contains the model transformations (MTs) **must** be built.

 ## Content